cloudxabide/kubernerdes/README.md

 # My Kubernetes Lab - kubernerdes.lab

-This is the chronicles of deploying Kubernetes (EKS Anywhere) in my HomeLab: The Kubernerdes lab.
+This is the chronicles of deploying Kubernetes (Amazon EKS Anywhere) in my HomeLab: The Kubernerdes lab.
+This opinionated installation

 **Goal:**
 Create my own EKS Anywhere environment using bare metal (Intel NUCs) starting with a USB stick with install media (Ubuntu Server 22.04 - though I am considering Ubuntu Desktop now that I have been "using their ecosystem" for a while) and an Internet connection.
 I want this environment to be completely independent of everything else in my lab.